haierkeys/fast-note-sync-service/README.md

 ### Method 3: Manual Binary Installation

-Download the latest version for your system from [Releases](https://github.com/haierkeys/fast-note-sync-service/releases), unzip, and run:
+Download the latest version for your system from [Releases](https://github.com/haierkeys/fast-note-sync-service/releases), extract and run:

 ```bash
 ./fast-note-sync-service run -c config/config.yaml
 ```

-## 📖 User Guide
+## 📖 Usage Guide

 1.  **Access Admin Panel**:
-    Open `http://{Server-IP}:9000` in your browser.
+    Open `http://{ServerIP}:9000` in your browser.
 2.  **Initial Setup**:
-    Registration is required for the first visit. *(To disable registration, set `user.register-is-enable: false` in the config file)*.
+    You need to register an account on the first visit. *(To disable registration, set `user.register-is-enable: false` in the configuration file)*
 3.  **Configure Client**:
-    Log in to the admin panel and click **"Copy API Config"**.
+    Log in to the admin panel and click **"Copy API Configuration"**.
 4.  **Connect Obsidian**:
     Open the Obsidian plugin settings page and paste the configuration information you just copied.